|Dr Peter Bench|

 Ann Llewelyn works part-time as a salaried GP at both Hildenborough and Trenchwood Medical Centres.
 Ann is married and has five sons.

 We are a training practice, and regularly have doctors attached to the practice who are training in General Practice.
 These Specialist Trainees (ST's) and/or Foundation Year Doctors (FY2) stay with the practice for 4 to 12 months as part of their GP training.
-Drs Arun Daddar, Doyin Adegboye and Dominic Linden are currently training at HTMG.
+Dr Boussad Chaib is currently training at HTMG.